idris-hackers/idris-mode/readme.markdown

 [extended abstract]: http://itu.dk/people/drc/pubs/dtp2014-idris-mode.pdf
 [pdf]: http://itu.dk/people/hame/idris-mode.pdf

+Certain areas of `idris-mode` show explanatory help text.
+When you've learned how to use `idris-mode`, you can turn these off by setting `idris-show-help-text` to `nil`.

 ## Inferior Idris

 There is now support for running an Idris interpreter in a buffer.
 Use